NeuroTechX/ntx_slack_archive/neurotechedu.md

  >francescacoo yes I don't see any issue as long as you are referencing it, once it's published it is meant for the public to see!

+4/6/2017 10:06 AM

+ **davidevaleriani** :

+ >mmmh not necessarily, it depends on the copyright, sometimes (like in the case of IEEE) you have to request a permission for that.
+Have a look here <https://www.ieee.org/publications_standards/publications/rights/reqperm.html>